openedx/edx-documentation/en_us/shared/set_up_course/planning_course_information/image_guidelines.rst

   * If you upload both a course image and a course About video, the course image appears on learner dashboards with a **play** icon superimposed on it.
-If you upload only a course video, the first frame of the the video file appears with the **play** icon.
+If you upload only a course video, the first frame of the video file appears with the **play** icon.

   * The process for adding a course about video is different than the process